kcghost/kcghost.github.io/posts/2024-08-11-chromebook-thin-client.md

 ssh -Y couch@desktop x2x -west -to :1.0
 ```

-[x2x](https://linux.die.net/man/1/x2x) is a very old tool that has the effect of adding a remote monitor monitor to the Chromebook.
+[x2x](https://linux.die.net/man/1/x2x) is a very old tool that has the effect of adding a remote monitor to the Chromebook.
 It's as if I plugged the TV into HDMI and set the TV to the left of Primary.
 I can start up `couch_control` and move my cursor left onto the TV screen.
 I can type normally, fix up whatever, then bring the cursor back and [[[[Ctrl]]+[[C]]]].

 ## Hacking in USB-C PD
 This Chromebook needs 12V power in from a barrel jack.
 It's inconvenient to lug around its bespoke power adapter, and times have (finally) changed.
 Ish.